-NOW THEREFORE BE IT RESOLVED THAT, the City of Pontiac hereby concurswith the provisions of the Plan including approval of the Plan by the Oakland County Board of Commissioners and implementation of the Plan by the Oakland County Brownfield Redevelopment Authority.
+NOW THEREFORE BE IT RESOLVED THAT, the City of Pontiac hereby concurs with the provisions of the Plan including approval of the Plan by the Oakland County Board of Commissioners and implementation of the Plan by the Oakland County Brownfield Redevelopment Authority.

-BE IT FURTHER RESOLVED THAT, the City's concurrence with the Plan is conditional and will be effective if, and only if, Bloomfield Township agrees to forego any share or payment from the City of Pontiac of property taxes to be captured under the Plan, unless such share or payment is offset or reimbursed to the City by other means.
+BE IT FURTHER RESOLVED THAT, the City's concurrence with the Plan is conditional and will be effective if, and only if, Bloomfield Township agrees to forego any share or payment from the City of Pontiac of property taxes to be captured under the Plan, as otherwise called for in that certain Agreement for Conditional Transfer of Property (a/k/a the

+Act 425 Agreement), as the same may be amended, unless such share or payment is offset or reimbursed to the City by other means satisfactory to the City.